-- Every hour missed of clinical is made-up with a time-equivalent assignment. - It is the student's responsibility to notify the appropriate faculty to inform them of the missed clinical prior to the start of the clinical shift. - If the clinical absence is not approved, i.e., student does not contact faculty for the clinical make-up day, the student will receive a zero for the clinical day, unprofessional behavior form will also be initiated. - If a student receives a zero for a clinical day the clinical time must still be made up to pass the course.
-This is to meet the MBON requirements that all student nurses must meet a minimum required number of clinical hours. - If a second clinical day is missed may result in course failure.
+- Every hour missed of clinical is made-up with a time-equivalent assignment. - It is the student's responsibility to notify the appropriate faculty to inform them of the missed clinical prior to the start of the clinical shift. - If the clinical absence is not approved (i.e. student does not contact faculty for the clinical make-up day), the student will receive a zero for the clinical day, unprofessional behavior form will also be initiated. - If a student receives a zero for a clinical day the clinical time must still be made up to pass the course.
+This is to meet the MBON requirements that all student nurses must meet the minimum required number of clinical hours.